 Not Enough Space for Expansion

-Like when installing a hardwood floor, it is important that enough space (expansion gap of 1/4 to 1/2 inch) is maintained around the perimeter walls and other vertical surfaces (like kitchen islands).
+Like when installing a hardwood floor, enough space (expansion gap of 1/4 to 1/2 inch) must be maintained around the perimeter walls and other vertical surfaces (like kitchen islands).
 If the manufacturer’s recommended expansion space is not followed, the bamboo planks will not have enough room to expand and will buckle.

 When liquids spill on your bamboo floors, wipe them up immediately.
 Failure to do so allows the bamboo to absorb the liquid and will eventually cause warping.
 It is also important to note that you should never use a steam cleaner on bamboo as these machines expose your bamboo planks to too much moisture leading to the dreaded warping.

-Bamboo floors are absolutely gorgeous and durable, but to ensure they look as lovely as the day you installed them and last for many years, it’s important you install and maintain them properly.
+Bamboo floors are absolutely gorgeous and durable, but to ensure they look as lovely as the day you installed them and last for many years, you must install and maintain them properly.